You found our list of diversity and inclusion books.

 While advocates have pushed for more diversity and inclusion in the workplace for decades, movements have gained more momentum within recent years.
 The rise of social media has helped expose inequality and injustice.
 Not to mention, the general public has become more aware that even well-meaning gestures or throwaway comments can have unintended consequences.

 As awareness grows, so does companies’ social responsibility to create more inclusive environments for all employees.
-While the journey towards equality may not be linear, books on diversity can provide much needed clarity and guidance.
+While the journey towards equality may not be linear, DEI books can provide much needed clarity and guidance.

 FAQ: Diversity and inclusion books